 Here’s an easy one: the storage administrator would like a report on the space used by each user in their environment.
 The report should include data only in a specific area of the storage system.

-You can create a report by replacing “owner_name” with any other column you might with to group by (e.g.: gid, extension, tags data, whatever).
+You can create a report by replacing “owner_name” with any other column you might want to group by (e.g.: gid, extension, tags data, whatever).

 See?
 That one was easy.